SSDI waiting period for Social Security disability benefits

 This exception to the required SSDI waiting period only applies to people who got disability benefits before, then stopped.
 For example: You had spinal surgery three years ago.
 You couldn’t work for the 15 months between when your doctor diagnosed the problem and making a full recovery.
 But once your back fully healed, you started working again (so the SSA stopped paying you monthly benefits).

 Now, three full years later, your doctor diagnoses you with a brain tumor.
 You have to stop working right away and start medical treatment.
 So, you apply for SSDI a second time in less than five years.
-The SSA’s rules around the SSDI waiting period don’t apply to your second application, since you’re in the five-year timeframe.
+The SSA’s rules around the SSDI waiting period don’t apply to your second claim, since you’re in the five-year timeframe.
 If the SSA approves your claim this time, you’ll get your first payment in 30 days or less!

 Exception #2: You Only Apply for Supplemental Security Income (SSI), Not Social Security Disability Insurance (SSDI) Benefits

 People may not notice or realize there are two check boxes on disability claim forms when they apply.
-In fact, the SSA manages two different programs that pay monthly benefits to disabled Americans.
-When you apply for benefits, the SSA checks your eligibility for both programs.
-If your claim’s approved, you’ll either get Supplemental Security Income (SSI), or Social Security Disability Insurance (SSDI) benefits.
+In fact, the SSA manages two different programs that pay monthly disability.
+When you apply for benefits, the SSA checks your eligibility for both.
+If approved, you’ll either get Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) benefits.
 (Very few people receive both; you usually get benefits from one program or the other each month.)

-If you’re sure you will qualify for SSI but not SSDI, go ahead and check that box!
+If you’re sure you will qualify for SSI but not SSDI, then go ahead and check that box!
 Otherwise, check both boxes when you apply.
 If the SSA approves you for SSI only, the SSDI waiting period won’t apply to you, regardless.

 Other Common SSDI Waiting Period FAQs